Dragon Quest II: Development

-The developers believed that Dragon Quests one-vs-one combat system was "tedious" and too simple, and that the leveling system was "boring", so they decided to have Dragon Quest II use a party system with players controlling multiple characters.
+The developers believed that Dragon Quests one-vs-one combat system was "tedious" and too simple, and that the leveling system was "boring"; as such, they decided to have Dragon Quest II use a party system with players controlling multiple characters.
 In another game from the time entitled Wizardry, players can control a party of up to six characters directly; Nakamura saw this, liked the idea, and wanted to do something similar.
 Due to technical restrictions, they decided to use only three characters; the Famicom video game system supports the display of up to eight sprites side by side, and one game character used two units in a direction, so it was possible for up to three characters to talk with a non-playable character (NPC).
 Yuji Horii believed many players would play Dragon Quest II without first playing Dragon Quest, and thus had players search for the other party members.
 During development, the staff discussed the idea of deprecating the "stair" command of the predecessor several times.
 Nakamura has stated that the Cave of Rhone found in the game is inspired by a classic trick to exit mazes, that of always moving forward while sticking to the right-hand side wall to avoid traps.

 In the story group, monsters were the first thing designed.
 The monsters' names, skills, and personalities were decided first, after which they were drawn by artist Akira Toriyama.
 Yuji Horii allowed Toriyama to paint full drawings rather than directly create the pixel art that would be shown in the game.
 The artwork was then converted into computer graphics; as Toriyama was unfamiliar with computer graphics technology, other staff took charge of this.
 Many new monsters needed to be designed to make the game feel real, and the process was laborious for Toriyama.
 But he has also said that, compared to the manga comics he was used to, he enjoyed painting more, so on balance the experience was positive.
 Yuji Horii stated that for his process, like other manga and film creators, he quickly outlines the story's plot in his mind.
 With regard to map design, a blank map was used to create the physical shape of the place, like a castle, cave, or tower, and then the key elements and story were created together afterwards.
 The scenarios were mainly written by his friend Hiroshi Miyaoka.
 Compared with write lines in writing paper and design map in graph paper, staff wrote both two in 5 mm graph papers of A4, as they felt that was easy for organizing; their manuscript thickness is 15 cm.